Psychiatric medication prevents you from drowning.

 But, like my Dad loves to say, “People only tend to meet the middle when they cross it.”

 I fight hard for the middle.
-I try to be a moderate in principle (an extreme moderate? ) I think the healthiest, and yet most challenging and complex, place to be is in the middle.
+I try to be a moderate in principle (an extreme moderate? ) I believe the healthiest, and yet most challenging and complex, place to be is in the middle.
 The middle is really the straddling of ideologies, the ability to have one foot planted on seemingly opposing sides of an issue.
 It is like standing on the tip of a pyramid – it’s hard not to feel like you will be pulled in two.
 You feel compelled to pick a side.
 But when you do, what inevitably happens is a gradual sliding descent to ground zero.
 To me, the middle – while resisting the forces of gravity that pull you in an extreme direction there on the summit of that very slippery iceberg – is where true acceptance of human reality is to be found.

 Because the curious thing about “the opinion” – that the ONLY WAY to mental health is by radical acceptance and openness to experience with no shortcuts whatsoever (and we’re talking the no-taking-of-medication), is counterintuitively what tips you toward extreme thinking.